Partition Actions in Florida

 Does a Partition Action Have to Go to Trial?

 Partition actions do not necessarily have to go to trial.
 The co-owners are highly encouraged to resolve their dispute before going into litigation.
 Co-owners can solve property disputes through negotiation.
-One of the ways that this dispute can be solved is through an agreement by all co-owner to sell the property.
+One of the ways that this dispute can be solved is through an agreement by all co-owners to sell the property.
 In this way, the parties may themselves hire a broker who could fit their needs and work in the interests of all instead of forcing a formal sale through the courts.
 If the parties cannot come to an agreement to sell the co-owned property, then one or more of the co-owners may choose to enforce the buyout option and purchase the remaining percentage of the property.
 If the co-owners are able to resolve the partition lawsuit outside the courtroom, it will save them both time and money.

 If you are facing a partition action, it’s best to speak with a Miami partition action attorney early in the process.
 Contact the partition attorneys at Revah Law today.